![]() |

 almost killed by the mass of people that flocked to shake his hand

-and congratulate him for diving the Macedonians out (Livy, Polybius).
+and congratulate him for driving the Macedonians out of Greece (Livy, Polybius).
 6.

 After the defeat of the Macedonian king Perseus in 168 BC, and the end